Proto:Super Mario Kart/mkart

 - Donkey Kong Jr. is missing the letter on his tanktop.

-- Some of the characters' animations for cheering with the bottle differ from the final.
+Some of the characters' animations with the bottle differ from the final

 A coin sprite with graphics for different distances can be found among the item graphics.
 This could mean that the coins were originally supposed to be standing on the track rather than laying flat, an idea that would be revisited in Mario Kart 7 and 8.

-The used coin can be found among Lakitu's graphics.
+The coin graphic used for the coin collecting animation can be found among Lakitu's graphics.